Introduction

 To answer the above research questions, we devised a four-stage plan for the PhD thesis:

-Stage 2: Cross-sectional, longitudinal and national-level analysis of multidimensional wellbeing and video game engagement
+Stage 2: Cross-sectional and longitudinal of multidimensional wellbeing and video game engagement.

 Clement, J. (2022).
 Number of video game users worldwide from 2017 to 2027.
 Statista. https://www.statista.com/statistics/748044/number-video-gamers-world/